yididiel7/docs/content/upgrade-pop.md

 > **IMPORTANT NOTE:** The upgrade process will leave your files in place, but no matter which system version you are running, we **always** recommend first creating a good backup of your files, just to be on the safe side should anything unexpected happen during the upgrade.

-Please read our article on [how to backup your files](/articles/backup-files/) for helpful instructions.
+Please read our article on [how to back up your files](/articles/backup-files/) for helpful instructions.

 ### Create Installation USB (Optional)